Tender, smoky, and rich, these crockpot collard greens are easy to make and melt-in-your-mouth good. Make sure to fix enough for seconds!

 When I think about southern cooking, collards spring immediately to mind.
-My folks didn’t go for traditional southern food, but you can’t grow up in this part of the country without encountering certain dishes.
-I still remember my childhood best friend’s mom cooking collards all day long on the stove.
-Her collards featured bacon grease and ham, of course.
+I still remember my childhood best friend’s mom cooking crockpot collard greens all day long on the stove.
+Her collards featured bacon grease and ham hocks, and I loved them.

 - 1 cup sweet onion – chopped

 - 2 strips vegan bacon – I used Sweet Earth Bacon, but your favorite vegan bacon will work just as well., chopped